SourLemonJuice/ipapi-agent/README.md

 ## Config [dev] section

-Unstable entries, must not use these configs in production.
+> Warning: UNSTABLE entries, must not use these configs in production.

 ### dev.debug